djmolloy57/test18thAprProjBook/README.md

 Local git repository was initated in the begining of this project, gitpod and IDE  was used to write the code for this project and regular commits were done throughout the site development and were pushed to remote repository on https://github.com<br>
 My project GitHub repository can be found here: https://github.com/djmolloy57/proj_book

+Deployment procedure to implement new functionality
+1. Go to project repository above and create a new upstream branch or raise an issue, this will also create an upstream branch.
+2. Open this branch or issue in code editor.
+For this project GitPod was used.
+3. Add and commit code to this branch until satisfied code can be merged with the main branch.
+4. Send a pull request to GitHub requesting the branch can be merged.
+5. If there are no conflicts raised this branch or issue can then be closed by performing a merge onto the main branch.
+A merge can also be performed from GitPod.
+6. This GitHub repository master branch is automatically connected to Heroku through Heroku settings so any merges to the GitHub master branch are automatically deployed and built in Heroku.

+Deployment procedure to clone this project
+1. Go to project repository above and click 'Code' button
+2. Copy the url
+3. In your code editor have the following installed: o	Git o	pip3 o	dnspython o	flask o	flask-pymongo o	flask-wtf o	flask cloudinary
+These are installed from the Python Package Index (PyPI) repository.
+4. Install the cloned repository by running the code snippet copied above.
+5. Create a requirements.txt file by running: pip3 freeze --local > requirements.txt

+Connect to MongoDb
+1. In MongoDb click on the connect button on the cluster you wish to connect to and copy the connection string provided.
+2. Create an env.py file to contain the MONGO_URI connection string.
+Correct the 'dbname' and 'password' values in the connection string to the correct values.
+3. Add this env.py file to .gitignore.
+4. This program can now be run locally by running the command: o	python3 run.py

+To connect to Heroku
+1. Create a Procfile to initiate the Heroku web dyno. echo web: python3 run.py > Procfile
+2. In your Heroku App go to Settings and Reveal Config Vars.
+3. Configure the variables as:
+KEY	VALUE
+IP	0.0.0.0
+PORT	5000
+MONGO_URI	mongodb+srv://root:Rifoll30@projmyfirstcluster.bldqs.mongodb.net/MytestDB?retryWrites=true&w=majority
+SECRET_KEY	<secret_key>
+To deploy to Heroku from GitHub master branch
+1. In your Heroku App go to Deploy tab.
+2. Choose the deployment method, choose GitHub.
+3. Enter the repository name and GitHub password.
+4. Click deploy from master branch.
+5. This setting can be automated so any new merges to the GitHub master branch will automatically redeploy and   build on Heroku Apps.

 # Feature would like:
   Recommended Book section.
 A search book bar